-Chowan University offers a limited number of courses to its Adult Degree Completion program students at Halifax Community College.
-Evening classes (Monday- Thursday after 5:00pm) are held in two classrooms at Halifax Community College, in Weldon, NC.
+Chowan University has offered a limited number of courses to its Adult Degree Completion program students at Halifax Community College.
+During the 2019 and 2020 calendar years, Chowan University did not hold any classes at Halifax Community College, in Weldon, NC.
+Chowan is also not having classes during the 2021 calendar year.
 If any Chowan Student has concerns about safety issues at the Halifax Community College campus, please contact Halifax Community College Security.
 Information is provided below.